Heiterwanger See

-Lake Heiterwang is a lake in the Tirol, Austria, located at 47°27′30″N 10°46′50″E. Its surface is approximately 1.37 km² and its maximum depth is 61 metres.
-It is well-known Heiterwanger See is good for fishing.
+Lake Heiterwang is a lake in the Tirol, Austria, located at 47°27′30″N 10°46′50″E. Its surface is approximately 1.37 km2 and its maximum depth is 61 metres.
+It is well-known that Heiterwanger See is good for fishing.
 Kaiser Maximilian I of Austria often fished here.

+Together with Plansee, this lake forms the second largest body of water in Tirol.